-- 1. This Chapter shall apply to: - (a) any measure relating to access to and use of public telecommunications services: - (b) any measure relating to obligations regarding suppliers of public telecommunications services; and - (c) any other measure relating to telecommunications services. - 2.
-This Chapter shall not apply to any measure relating to broadcast or cable distribution of radio or television programming, except that: - (a) Article 12.4.1 shall apply with respect to a cable or broadcast service supplier's access to and use of public telecommunications services; and - (b) Article 12.21 shall apply to any technical measure to the extent that the measure also affects public telecommunications services. - 3.
-Nothing in this Chapter shall be construed to: - (a) require a Party, or require a Party to compel any enterprise, to establish, construct, acquire, lease, operate or provide a telecommunications network or service not offered to the public generally;1 - (b) require a Party to compel any enterprise exclusively engaged in the broadcast or cable distribution of radio or television programming to make available its broadcast or cable facilities as a public telecommunications network; or
+- (a) any measure relating to access to and use of public telecommunications networks or services; and - (b) any measure relating to obligations regarding suppliers of public telecommunications networks or services

+2. This Chapter shall not apply to any measure relating to broadcast or cable distribution of radio or television programming except that:

+- (a) Article 12.4 shall apply with respect to a cable or broadcast service supplier's access to and use of public telecommunications services; and - (b) Article 12.22 shall apply to any technical measure to the extent that the measure also affects public telecommunications services. - 3.
+Nothing in this Chapter shall be construed to: - (a) require a Party, or require a Party to compel any enterprise, to establish, construct, acquire, lease, operate or supply telecommunications networks or services not offered to the public generally; - (b) require a Party to compel any enterprise, exclusively engaged in the broadcast or cable distribution of radio or television programming, to make available its cable or broadcast facilities as a public telecommunications network; or - (c) prevent a Party from prohibiting a person who operates a private network from using its private network to supply a public telecommunications network or service to third persons. - 4.
+Annex 12-A includes additional provisions relating to the scope of this Chapter.